LCC-CIT/CS295N-CourseMaterials/Labs/CodeReviewGuide.md

 - Are named constants used instead of repeated literal constants?

-- Is code that does computation or logical operations separated into its own class instead of being added to the code-behind?
+- Is code that does computation or logical operations separated into its own class instead of being added to model, view, or controller?

 - Are all instance variables (aka fields) private?